-The fuses are located in a fuse block under the seat.
+The fuses are located in a power distribution module in front of the steering post under the electrical access panel.
 If there is any type of electrical system failure, always check the fuses first.

-■ NOTE: To remove the fuse, compress the locking tabs on either side of the fuse case and lift out.
+■ NOTE: To remove the

+fuse, compress the locking tabs on either side of the fuse cover and lift out.